 The following Wijmo controls are not supported in the initial version of the designer:

 In Angular projects, it is common for control properties to be bound to a runtime data member instead of a literal value.
 In such cases, the designer displays the binding in a read-only text box in italics.
 Bindings are preserved during save operations; however, there is no interface for creating or editing them in the designer.

 See the extension’s page on the Visual Studio Marketplace for a current list of limitations related to Angular markup.

-The Wijmo Designer extension for VS Code assists with Angular development by providing a WYSIWYG design surface for editing markup tags that represent Wijmo controls.
+The Wijmo Designer extension for VS Code assists with Angular development by providing a WYSIWYG design surface for editing markup tags that represent Wijmo controls, such as our Angular DataGrid Control.
 It also supports the creation of new Wijmo markup tags by providing a standalone mode where you can experiment with control properties, child objects, and collections.